 We’ll repair only what is indicated.
 Please to be sure to provide Post-It notes, pieces of tape or other means if there are multiple spots for repair.
 Please understand we can not assume your intentions.
 If more areas are found after the initial trip’s repairs have been completed, we will charge for the successive trip(s).

 Payment is due upon completion of the work.
 Please plan accordingly.
-We accept cash, check, and major credit cards (3% fee).
+We accept cash, check, major credit cards (3% fee) and Zelle.

 Sorry, we don’t accept Apple Pay and most other app-based payment methods.